Rough Guide to Christmas Camping Tasmania

-- Cradle Mountain – you must ring in advance, the only real camping option is in a commercial caravan park, and that are typically booked up to 12-months in advance.
+- Cradle Mountain – you must ring in advance, the only real camping option is in a commercial caravan park, and that is typically booked up to 12 months in advance.

-OK, so we’ve given you the list to avoid, here are our recommended list of options to try.
+OK, so we’ve given you the list to avoid, here is our recommended list of options to try.

 - Lake Burbury Campground – a big campground close to Queenstown and great for fishing and kayaking.
 Call before travelling to check how busy it is, as it’s a long way from nowhere.

 - Maria Island – there is excellent camping options on Maria, at Darlington, Frenchs Farm or Encampment.
 Will be busy, but a great option for independent travellers (walkers).
-Please note you have to carry 100% of your camping equipment to Maria, and must have a National Parks Pass.
+Please note you have to carry 100% of your camping equipment to Maria Island and must have a Tasmanian National Parks Pass.

 - Arthur River Campgrounds – so many great options, and yes it will be busy but you might be lucky given the great range of options.
 Call the Caretaker before travelling.

 - Hamilton Campground – is a great option for kids and not that far from Hobart if you’re an inexperienced camper and just want to try camping.
 Lake Meadowbank is another option close by.